 2. Almería is home to La Alcazaba

-The Tabernas Desert is 30km north of Almeria, and is technically a semi-desert.
+The Tabernas Desert is 30km north of Almeria and is technically a semi-desert.
 It’s a protected wilderness area, home to plants that are failing to survive elsewhere, many lizards and birds, and even hedgehogs.

 4. Almería is a prime film destination

-The Tabernas Desert was a popular filming spot, since it resembles areas in the southern USA and Mexico, and you can now visit some of the film set makeshift western towns that have been preserved there.
+The Tabernas Desert was a popular filming spot since it resembles areas in the southern USA and Mexico, and you can still visit some of the makeshift western towns that have been preserved there.

 5. The beautiful beaches of Almería

-Just to the east of the city is the beginning of Cabo de Gata, a natural park that boasts a stunning coastline, unlike many others.
-There’s isn’t a lot of vegetation, and the contrast of desert-like land next to the sea is something else.
+Just to the east of the city is the beginning of Cabo de Gata, a natural park that boasts a unique coastline and stunning beaches.
+There isn’t a lot of vegetation, and the contrast of desert-like land next to the sea is beautiful.

 6. Almería has a rich history

-The most well known is probably the Bombardment of Almeria, which was ordered by Hitler.
+The most well-known is probably the Bombardment of Almeria, which was ordered by Hitler.
 He wanted to target Valencia, but fearing too much international retribution, bombed Almeria instead.
-Around 20 civilians were killed and 35 buildings destroyed.
+Around 20 civilians were killed, and 35 buildings were destroyed.

-After the Spanish Civil War ended the tunnels were closed and largely forgotten about.
-In 2001 during road works in Puerta de Purchena they were rediscovered.
+After the Spanish Civil War ended, the tunnels were closed and largely forgotten about.
+In 2001 during road works in Puerta de Purchena, they were rediscovered.

 7. Almería has amazing tapas